Jakob Adler- 1st, Waramaug

 Nik spent many years as a camper and Wilderness tripper.
 He will bring his talents in drama, swimming, writing, canoeing and martial arts to the Annwi wigwam.
-In the fall, he will be a junior at NYU Tisch School of the Arts.
+Nik is a gradute of NYU Tisch School of the Arts.
 Nik calls Rye, NY home.

 Formerly the Wilderness Trip Coordinator and Head Driver, Seth drives trips for camp.
-A resident of Middlebury, VT, he drives for Middlebury Transportation Group and Betcha Bus Company in the off-season.
+A resident of Middlebury, VT, he enjoys Ralley Cars as a former Ralley Car driver.

-Will is looking forward to being a freshman in the fall at Princeton.
+After spending the year in Senegal, William is looking forward to being a sophomore in the fall at Princeton University.
 He was a camper through first year Moosalamoo.
-Will has a food blog on Instagram with over 10,000 followers.
-At camp Will can help with hiking, basketball, disc golf, soccer, riflery, and canoeing.
+In Annwi, Will assists with hiking, basketball, disc golf, soccer, riflery, and canoeing.